Chart Color Schemes

 Denistone East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Denistone East, as per the latest Census evaluation, 75.5% of dwellings were houses, with the remaining 24.5% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 42.9% houses and 57.1% other dwellings.
-Home ownership in Denistone East stood at 43.2%, with mortgaged dwellings at 38.3% and rented ones at 18.5%.
-The median monthly mortgage repayment was $2,974, surpassing Sydney metro's average of $2,600.
-Weekly rent in Denistone East was recorded at $650, compared to Sydney metro's $460.
-Nationally, Denistone East's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Denistone East's latest Census data shows 75.5% houses and 24.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 42.9% houses and 57.1% other dwellings.
+Home ownership in Denistone East was 43.2%, with mortgaged dwellings at 38.3% and rented at 18.5%.
+The median monthly mortgage repayment was $2,974, higher than Sydney metro's $2,600.
+Median weekly rent was $650, compared to Sydney metro's $460.
+Nationally, Denistone East's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing